sfwydyc/my-rocketqa/README.md

 ```

 ### Run Self-development Model
-To run your own checkpoints, you should write a config file, and set the parameter `model` in 'load_model()' method with the path of the config file.
+To run your own checkpoints, you should write a config file, and set the parameter `model` in 'load_model()' with the path of the config file.

 ```python
 import rocketqa